NissimBansal/RISC-V_Single_Cycle/README.md

 - Write-Back (WB):- Writing back to the register files the values from ALU / data memory.
 In a single cycle processor, this happens on the clock edge of the next instruction or the IF stage of the netx instruction.

-## Modules of the single cycle RISC V processor
+## Modules / Functional Units of the single cycle RISC V processor
 - Program Counter:- The module which counts which instruction will be sent next for decoding.
 Its output is an address which can either be the last instruction's address + 4 bytes (next instruction in the instruction memory) or it can be described by a branch instruction to go to a particular address.

 - Control Logic:- This module sends control bits to the MUXes, ALU, data memory, register file and more.
 It's basically the brain of our processor.